Top 10 Best Cities in the Balkans

 I would highly recommend everyone visit any of Belgrade's cafes, bars, pubs, discotheques, and nightclubs.
 They're probably among the best in the world.
 If you're into ethnic cuisine, Serbian food is finger-licking good - tons of meat, cheese, awesome stews, etc. People are so friendly, and the youth speaks impeccable English, so I don't see any boundaries for any of my fellow Americans.
 Whoever comes to visit this city won't regret it!

-2 Sofia, Bulgaria Sofia is the capital and largest city of Bulgaria, located in the western part of the country.
-Founded thousands of years ago, it is one of the oldest cities in Europe with a rich history reflected in its diverse architecture, including Roman, Ottoman, and Soviet influences.
-The city is known for its... read more
+Sofia is the capital and largest city of Bulgaria, located in the western part of the country.
+Founded thousands of years ago, it is one of the oldest cities in Europe, with a history reflected in its diverse architecture that includes Roman, Ottoman, and Soviet influences.... read more

 Great for business opportunities, culture, history, and nightlife.
 Great hiking nearby!
 Pollution is pretty bad, though.